Certified Kubernetes Administrator Exam Series (Part-2): Scheduling

 Manual Scheduling

 Every pod has a property called nodeName that is typically unfilled when creating the YAML configuration file.
 Kubernetes automatically adds this when assigning the Pod to a node.
-The scheduler process inspects all Pod configuration files, checking for this property.
+The scheduler process inspects all Pod configuration files to check for this property.

 Pods in which the nodeName property is unassigned, and they are the right candidates for scheduling.
 The scheduler will run an algorithm to determine the most appropriate node based on resource requirements.
 Once the right node has been identified, the scheduler updates the nodeName tag, creating a binding object.